 If the team has rented equipment from us they need to go to Ladan at Polacksbacken to pick it up after the raft has been moved.It is REALLY IMPORTANT that all teams are on time!
 Otherwise the teams must move their raft by themselves to the Start area.

 If you have any questions regarding this, contact our logistics manager Maria Dryagina at firstname.lastname@example.org.

 Early on Valborg morning is the time for all Rafters to go to the starting area which is located at Eddaspången along Fyrisån.

 Start by signing off your team at the secretariat where you also will be handing in your personal.
 At the starting area, all rafters will be offered breakfast.
 Make sure to be on time.
 If you are late, chances are that you have to start last or not raft at all.
 The time your team has to be at the secretariat is listed below, and depends on your starting number.

 You will be able to find your team's starting number HERE.

 Shortly after 09:00 am a warm-up will be held by Campus 1477 to ensure that you are fully prepared for the river rafting fun.
 At 10:00 am the first raft will be taking off, and before you start your journey down Fyrisån there will be an opportunity to take a nice group photo at the starting area.

-Times to hand in your bag with belongings beside the secretary will be in a table below (this information will be on signs at the starting area as well).
+Times to hand in your bag with belongings beside the secretary (this information will be on signs at the starting area as well):

 Questions regarding the start and starting area can be sent to email@example.com.